Efficient Q-Learning and Actor-Critic Methods for Robust Average-Reward Reinforcement Learning: Robust -learning

-Lemma \ref{thm:optimal robust Bellman} characterizes the optimal value function as the unique $Q$ (up to a constant shift) that satisfies the robust Bellman equation, yet it does not by itself tell us how to {compute} that solution.
-In classical discounted RL one simply iterates the Bellman map because the discount factor makes the operator a contraction, guaranteeing convergence of fixed–point iteration and of stochastic approximations such as $Q$–learning.
-In the robust average–reward setting no discount factor is present, so the contraction property is far from obvious and, prior to this work, had not been established for the optimal robust operator.
+Lemma \ref{thm:optimal robust Bellman} characterizes the optimal value function as the unique $Q$ (up to a constant shift) that satisfies the robust Bellman equation, yet it does not by itself tell us how to compute that solution.
+In classical discounted RL, the discounted Bellman operator is a contraction in the sup norm, so fixed-point iteration and Q-learning converge.
+In the robust average-reward setting no discount factor is present and the Bellman operator is non-linear, so contraction is far from obvious.
+Prior work \cite{xu2025finite} establishes a semi-norm contraction only for the policy-evaluation operator of a single fixed policy.
+In contrast, we show that the optimal-control operator $\mathbf{H}$, which acts on the larger space $\mathbb{R}^{S\times A}$ and includes a maximization over actions, is a strict contraction under a carefully constructed semi-norm.

 To justify the non-asymptotic convergence of a standard $Q$–learning update, the following theorem illustrates the one-step contraction property of the optimal robust Bellman operator under a suitable semi-norm, which in turn enables stochastic iterations for solving the optimal robust Bellman equation.